Alexandros Kapelis: Martha Argerich

 Kapelis came to the attention of Martha Argerich in New York in 2003.
 In 2007, he moved to Brussels—where Argerich lived at the time—and was mentored by the great pianist.
-Argerich invited Kapelis to perform in the Progetto Martha Argerich, where he appeared on several editions from 2010 until the Festival's last iteration in 2015.
+Argerich invited Kapelis to perform in the Progetto Martha Argerich, where he appeared on several editions from 2010 until the Festival's last iteration in 2016.
 When Argerich was asked on Classica Magazine which pianists from the new generation she liked, Alexandros Kapelis was one of the few artists she cited, declaring that “Kapelis has no equal in Rachmaninoff but also plays the classics with astonishing taste”.
 Kapelis has repeatedly expressed his profound admiration and gratitude towards Argerich, describing her as “a force of nature,” stating that “everything she plays seems to come out in a single breath, the emotion and the full power of the music, with no hesitation, no filtering.”

 Berlin / The Complete Bach Concertos

-With the Berliner Barock Solisten, baroque ensemble of the Berlin Philharmonic, Kapelis has recorded the complete Bach Concertos for solo keyboard and orchestra, to be released in 2022.
-The project includes a world tour project in 2022 and 2023.
+With the Berliner Barock Solisten, baroque ensemble of the Berlin Philharmonic, Kapelis has recorded the complete Bach Concertos for solo keyboard and orchestra, to be released in 2026.
+The project includes touring performances in 2025-2028.
+To kick off the concerts, Kapelis performed all of the Bach solo keyboard concertos in one evening at London’s Barbican Centre on 25 March 2025, a feat described as “a tour-de-force not seen on the concert stage in recent memory.”
+The Guardian praised the concert as a "ravishing period immersion" and noted that Kapelis "combined the ornate decoration you would expect from a harpsichord – agile, swerving scales; filigree trills and ornaments that pinged off the starting note – with techniques available only on the modern piano, making subtle but frequent use of the sustaining pedal and, in a couple of ravishing quiet slow-movement passages, bringing the mute pedal into play."
+The Guardian went on to remark that "the effect was like the costumes in Bridgerton: authentic silhouette; bright, modern palette."